Tech Content

 DDDM uses past information to predict what is to happen in the future since without necessary and objective data, there is a greater risk of performing on false assumptions and being swayed by biases.

-Using data collected from multiple sources requires data collection, data processing, and visualization processes to provide decision-makers with all the necessary analytics so they can best understand what the next step in their business should be.
+Using data collected from multiple sources requires structured processes including data collection, processing, and data visualization to provide decision-makers with actionable analytics.
+This enables leaders to understand what the next step in their business should be based on evidence rather than intuition.

 Every data-driven decision making process requires setting up Key Performance Indicators (KPIs) and other benchmarks that will follow the KPIs.
 KPIs are quantifiable measures of performance that help businesses to track their progress and see how close they are to achieving business goals.
 There are a number of different KPIs and value metrics that have the sole purpose of measuring the performance of systems and their business impact.